wue-iot-note/wue-iot-note.github.io/docs/reverse-engineering-default-sop/index.md

 jump to segment - ctrl + S
 view function stack - ctrl + k when cursor at function view stack variable reference - ctrl + x, after select stack address

+## CFF Explorer
+* examine basic file info.
+Check to see if the file is packed (UPX, etc).
+* If is packed, the segments should have UPX1, UPX0. ctrl+s